haiderkn/blockChian-transaction/README.md

 # blockChian-transaction

-Here’s a short README for your assignment:

----

-# Simple Blockchain Assignment

 This project simulates a basic blockchain network with a focus on block creation, mining, and transactions.
 The code provided allows users to interact with a blockchain-like structure where they can create transactions, mine blocks, and monitor the network's status.

 ## Features